packetchaos/Navi_pro/README.md

  * group - Create Target groups based off of Plugin ID, Plugin Name or Plugin Output
  * export - Export Agent or Asset data into a CSV

- There are seven single use commands:
+ There are ten single use commands:
  * scan - Create and lanuch a scan
  * start - Start a scan by Scan-ID
  * pause - Pause a scan by Scan-ID